MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/nxp.md

 > [!NOTE]
 > Set up for the NXP is nearly identical to setting up a Raspberry Pi.

-When setting up a NXP device for prototyping, we recommend using the Windows 10 IoT Core Dashboard.
-However, if you're looking to manufacture with a NXP device, please refer to the [IoT Core Manufacturing Guide](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-manufacturing-guide).
+When setting up an NXP device for prototyping, we recommend using the Windows 10 IoT Core Dashboard.
+However, if you're looking to manufacture with an NXP device, please refer to the [IoT Core Manufacturing Guide](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-manufacturing-guide).
 You cannot use maker images for manufacturing.
 <br>
 > [!Video https://www.youtube.com/embed/JPRUbGIyODY]